DamianKrecisz/CookBalance/README.md

 ### Ingredients

  - In this view, the administrator can add a new ingredient with the unit.
- - After entering a ingredient in the adding field, the table automatically searches if the ingredient is currently avaliable in the database.
+ - After entering a ingredient in the add field, the table automatically searches if the ingredient is currently avaliable in the database.

 ### Edit recipe